jorzel/jorzel.github.io/_posts/2022-01-27-How-to-build-PostgreSQL-full-text-search-engine-in-any-language.md

-## How to build PostgreSQL full text search engine in any language

 In this short post I will show step by step how to establish full text search engine in PostgreSQL.
 Several options like `ilike`, trigrams search and tsearch will be presented.

 ## Setup